 We’ve seen Cameron Diaz be lovable, bubbly, cute, pretty, adorable, and in most of her roles, all of those at once.
 I am not a huge Cameron Diaz fan.
 I loved her in The Mask, but did she carry the movie?
 No. However I love love love love LOVE it when she plays a selfish bitch.
 I loved it in In Her Shoes and I loved it in this movie.

 Our heroine, Elizabeth Halsey, starts out as a alcohol-swilling, weed smoking gold-digger who also teaches middle school.
 The first scene of the movie is her leaving her teaching job because she’s getting married!
 But when she gets home, surprise!
-Your fiance and his mother are ambushing you about how much of their money you spend!
-After failing a one question relationship test Ms.Halsey is quite suddenly off the marital track.
-She ends up back in her old position at the school she so smugly left mere weeks before.
+Her fiance and his mother are ambushing her about how much of their money she spends!
+After failing a one question relationship test Ms.Halsey is quite suddenly and very unexpectedly off the marital track.
+She ends up back in her old position at the school she smugly left a few weeks before.

 After a few scenes to show how many fucks she does not give about teaching (showing movies, drinking in class, sleeping, ignoring all children, etc.) we get introduced to a new staff member!
 Justin Timberlake!
 Oh hi!
 Whenever I see him in a movie I feel like what men probably felt like in the 90’s when they saw Michael Jordan playing baseball.
-Do the thing you’re phenomenally better than everybody at!
-Not the thing you’re just okay at!
+Go back to what you’re best at!
+Do the thing you’re phenomenally better than everybody else at, not the thing you’re just okay at!
 JT is okay in this movie, although there was a pretty graphic dry humping scene that made up for the rest of his performance.
 He dry humps to completion.
 In jeans.
 It was pretty painful to watch.

-Elizabeth Halsey & all the other female teachers are immediately smitten with JT despite him being an absolute idiot.
-There’s an entertaining conversation where the class goes on a trip to a historical village and JT goes on PASSIONATELY for about seven minutes about how much he hates slavery.
+Elizabeth Halsey & all the other female teachers are immediately smitten with JT despite him being a dumb dumb.
+There’s an entertaining conversation where the class goes on a trip to a historical village and JT goes on for about seven minutes about how much he hates slavery.
 I hate slavery just as much as the next person and I gotta say you’re not exactly re-inventing the conversational wheel by denouncing it vehemently.
-I think everyone this side of the 1800’s is pretty much on board with hating slavery.
+I think everyone this side of the 1800’s (we can only hope!) is on board with hating slavery.

 Also in this mix is Jason Segel- he’s the funny gym teacher who has a thing for Elizabeth but who’s too cool to push it so he just lays in wait and makes fun of JT.
 It’s a good move, it works out for him in the end.